JonathanCass/batchmaker/README.md

 Features to be added.

 A settings tab to allow user's to change avatar, handle and bio.
-Add users recipe to their user view block, flesh out bios.
 Allow users to add personal notes to any recipe.
 Add some tooltips.